shkolnick-kun/yafl/doc/C-Manual.md

 * `hx`     - measurement function pointer
 * `jhx`    - measurement Jacobian function pointer
 * `zrf`    - measurement Residual function pointer (needed to calculate the distance between forecast and measurement vectors)
+* `nx`     - the dimension of state vector
+* `nz`     - the dimension of measurement vector
 * `memory` - the name of the memory structure.

-The filter control block does not store any data it has only pointers to data storage, so we must have som separate data storage called `memory`.
+The filter control block does not store an data it has only pointers to data storage, so we must have som separate data storage called `memory`.

+Actually **all** filter control block structures in YAFL have only **immutable** data so we can declare them as **constants** if needed.

 Functions `fx`, `jfx`, `hx`, `jhx`, must have prototypes which must be similar to: